emqxarchive/emqx-docs-en/source/deploy.rst

 The Load Balancer (LB) distributes MQTT connections and traffic from devices across the EMQ clusters.
 LB enhances the HA of the clusters, balances the loads among the cluster nodes and makes the dynamic expansion possible.

 It is recommended that SSL connections are terminated by a LB.
 The links between devices and the LB are secured by SSL, while the links between the LB and EMQ cluster nodes are plain TCP connections.
-By this setup, a single EMQ X cluster can serve a million devices.
+By this setup, a single EMQ cluster can serve a million devices.

 LB products of public cloud providers: